ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 cactus-preprocess ./jobstore ./evolverPrimates.pg.txt primates-pg/evolverPrimates.pg.txt --skipMasking
 ```

-Note: The Pangenome pipeline supports gzipped fasta files if they end with `.gz`.
+Note: The Pangenome pipeline supports gzipped fasta files if they end with `.gz`, likewise for `.gfa`.

-### Constructing the Minigraph GFA
+### Evolver Primates: Constructing the Minigraph GFA

-The next step is to create the initial `minigraph`. `minigraph` iteratively adds sequences to the graph, beginning with a reference genome that will serve as its uncollapsed backbone.
-This reference genome needs to selected here and used consistently (via the `--reference` option in all following commands).
+The next step is to create the initial [minigraph](https://github.com/lh3/minigraph) graph. `minigraph` iteratively adds sequences to the graph, beginning with a reference genome that will serve as its uncollapsed backbone.
+This reference genome needs to selected now and used consistently (via the `--reference` option in all following commands).
 Other genomes are added to the `minigraph` in the order they appear in the seqfile.

 ```
 cactus-minigraph ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.gfa.gz --realTimeLogging --reference simChimp
 ```

-### Mapping the Genomes Back to the Minigraph
+### Evolver Primates: Mapping the Genomes Back to the Minigraph

 `minigraph` does not perform base alignment, so the graph constructed above will only contain SVs (>50bp).
-The remained of the pipeline will add base-level alignments to the graph using Cactus.
+The remainder of the pipeline will add base-level alignments to the graph using Cactus.
 The first step is to use `minigraph` to map each input sequence back to the graph.
-The minigraph GFA itself will be come a "genome" in the Cactus graph, so a path for its fasta sequence also needs to be specified.
+The `minigraph` GFA itself will be come a "genome" in the Cactus graph, so a path for its fasta sequence also needs to be specified with `--outputFasta`.

 ```
 cactus-graphmap ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.gfa.gz primates-pg/primates.paf --realTimeLogging --reference simChimp --outputFasta primates-pg/primates.gfa.fa.gz
 ```

 You can tune the number of CPUs used by each mapping job with the `--mapCores` option.
+This command produces a mapping of input sequences to the graph sequences in PAF format with cigars.

-### Creating the Cactus Alignment
+### Evolver Primates: Creating the Cactus Alignment

-Now Cactus can be run, much as it would it progressive mode.
+Now Cactus can be run, much as it would its default progressive mode.
 The only difference is that we specify the `--pangenome`, `--outVG` and `--reference` options.

 ```
 cactus-align ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.paf primates-pg/primates.hal --pangenome --outVG --reference simChimp --realTimeLogging
 ```

-### Creating the VG Indexes
+### Evolver Primates: Creating the VG Indexes

-Finally, indexes for vg Giraffe as well as a VCF file can be created.  **Important:** For the paths to be properly represented, the genomes need to be named in `SAMPLE.HAPLOTYPE` format as described above, and `--wlineSep .` must be passed.
+Finally, indexes for `vg giraffe` as well as a VCF file can be created.  **Important:** For the paths to be properly represented, the genomes need to be named in `SAMPLE.HAPLOTYPE` format as described above, and `--wlineSep .` must be passed.

 ```
 cactus-graphmap-join ./jobstore --vg primates-pg/primates.vg --outDir ./primates-pg --outName primates-pg --reference simChimp --vcf --giraffe --gfaffix  --wlineSep "."